NASA-AMMOS/aerie-docs/docs/mission-modeling/activity-types/activity-type-metadata.md

 ## Units

-The Aerie annotation processer can leverage the `@unit` tag to parse and display units for Parameters, Computed Attributes, and Resource Types.
+The Aerie annotation processor can leverage the `@unit` tag to parse and display units for Parameters, Computed Attributes, and Resource Types.

 ### Parameters

-There are 2 valid locations to parse a parameters units, on the parameter itself if it is a proptery of a class, or on the record defining an activity type.
+There are 2 valid locations to parse a parameters units, on the parameter itself if it is a property of a class, or on the record defining an activity type.
 When you define the units as part of a record type you need to include the `@param` you're defining the units for on the previous line.

 ```java
 /**